 The eight (8) lot cul-de-sac situated within the western portion of the residential area is proposed to be gated by the developer.
 As such, this cul-de-sac road ROW would be developed as a private road with each residential lot having a proportional ownership share.
-A Lot Owner's Association would be created to manage the operation and maintenance of the the private road and access gate with obligations established via a restrictive covenant to be registered against title to each lot at the subdivision stage.
+If appropriate mechanisms allow at subdivision stage, the cul-de-sac road would be developed as a private road.
+A Lot Owner's Association would be created to manage the operation and maintenance of the private road and access gate with obligations established via a restrictive covenant to be registered against title to each lot at the subdivision stage.

-As discussed in Setion 3.3.4 of this Plan, Township Road 250 is proposed to be realigned.
+As discussed in Section 3.3.4 of this Plan, Township Road 250 is proposed to be realigned.
 As such, the existing portion of this road situated west of Range Road 284 (Conrich Road) will become a single access cul-de-sac.
 As illustrated on Figure 8: Transportation, the Plan contemplates installation of an emergency to provide a second access/egress to the area in the event the access to Conrich Road becomes impassable.
 This emergency access will be designed in accordance with the County Servicing Standards.